project-gemmi/gemmi/docs/utils.rst

 To be wrapped up and published.
 But in the meantime here are some thoughts:

-* The optimal exponent is slightly larger than 2; let's use 2 (i.e. w=1/r^2)
+* The optimal exponent is slightly larger than 2; the difference is small, so we prefer to use 2 (i.e. *w*\ =1/*r*:sup:`2`).
-  to keep it simple.

-* Accounting for all symmetry mates (i.e. for intermolecular contacts in the crystal) improves the results - and then the cut-off is necessary.
+* Accounting for all symmetry mates (i.e. for intermolecular contacts in the crystal) improves the results -- and then the cut-off is necessary.

-* The optimal cut-off is around 15 - let's use 15.
+* The optimal cut-off is around 15A -- let's use 15A.

-* Averaging predicted B-factors of nearby atoms helps - we use Gaussian smoothing (blurring) with sigma around 2A.
+* Averaging predicted B-factors of nearby atoms helps; we use Gaussian smoothing (blurring) with σ around 2A.

-* Pearson CC around 0.8 may seem high, but it corresponds to R2 0.64, i.e. it we explain only 64% of the B-factor variance.
+* Pearson CC around 0.8 may seem high, but it corresponds to R2=0.64, i.e. it we explain only 64% of the B-factor variance.
-  Even less of the absolute deviation - below 50%.
+  Even less of the absolute deviation -- below 50%.

-* To get the lowest RMAS we use quantile regression with q=0.5.
-  This optimizes least absolute deviation (LAD).
+* Minimizing absolute deviation (with quantile regression) gives similar results as the ordinary least squares (OLS).
-  The difference from OLS is not big, in terms of RMAS only ~0.03.
+  The difference in terms of RMAS is only ~0.03.

 * Combining WCN with CN is helping only a tiny bit (i.e. both are highly correlated) at the cost of additional parameter that is fitted.
-  Combining WCN with rotation-only model (distance from the center of mass ^2) increases correlation slightly more, but still not much.
+  Combining WCN with rotation-only model (squared distance from the center of mass) increases CC slightly more, but still not much.

 Program
 -------

 Bfit implements combination of the CN and WCN methods above.

-Being based on a crystallographic library it avoids common pitfalls, such as searching for contacts in only neighbouring unit cells (1+26);
+Being based on a general-purpose crystallographic library it handles corner cases that are often ignored.
+A good example is searching for contacts.
+For most of the structures, considering only the same and neighbouring unit cells (1+26) is enough.
-some structures have contacts between molecules several unit cells apart, even with only :ref:`a single chain in the asu <long_chain>`.
+But some structures have contacts between molecules several unit cells apart, even with only :ref:`a single chain in the asu <long_chain>`.

 TBC